ifding/ml-system-design/ANN.md

 ### Faiss

 Facebook AI Similarity Search (Faiss), a library that allows us to quickly search for multimedia documents that are similar to each other — a challenge where traditional query search engines fall short.
-The nearest-neighbor search implementations for billion-scale data sets that are some 8.5x faster than the previous reported state-of-the-art.
+The nearest-neighbor search implementations for billion-scale data sets are some 8.5x faster than the previously reported state-of-the-art.

 ![](./_images/Faiss.jpg)